GoogleCloudPlatform/community/tutorials/tutorial-template/index.md

 Break the tutorial body into as many sections and subsections as needed, with concise headings.

-### Use somewhat short numbered lists of steps for procedures
+### Use short numbered lists for procedures

-Use numbered steps for procedures.
+Use numbered lists of steps for procedures.
 Each action that the reader must take should be its own step.
 Start each step with the action, such as *Click*, *Run*, or *Enter*.

 Keep procedures to 7 steps or less, if possible.
 If a procedure is longer than 7 steps, consider how it might be separated into sub-procedures, each in its own subsection.